 Today I put in a few hundred seedlings from the onion family - four fifty-foot rows, including leeks, shallots and red and white onions.
 Got the first little break-in sunburn of the season.

-.
+It was an appropriate day to plant onions.
 On Friday I found out about the death of my childhood best friend, Sara's, daughter Anna.
 A beautiful 23-year-old who was studying dentistry (going into the family business, as it were), I hadn't met her more than a handful of times.
 It was horrible news to hear.
 Sara and I haven't been been in each others lives for years, not since she moved up to the junior high and left me behind in sixth grade.
 Kicked me to the curb like dirt off her shoes.
 But our families went to the same church and were bound together by a web of shared experiences - childhood joys and secrets and grievances.

 Dottie, Sara's mother, was for many years my personal definition of beauty.
 I had wanted to be as gracious and artistic (and tall) as she was, without any real hope of attaining any of those characteristics.